Ross Perot 1992 presidential campaign: Results

 On Election Day, Perot finished in third place behind Clinton (the winner) and Bush.
 Perot received 19,743,821 votes, the most ever received by a non-major-party candidate, which accounted for 18.91% of the popular vote.
 He failed to win any states in the Electoral College because of the relatively even distribution of his support, but did win over 30% of the vote in Maine and 27% in Utah, finishing second in both states.
 Perot was the first non-major-party candidate since George Wallace in 1968 to finish first in a county.
 Notably, Perot managed to win counties in states won by Clinton (specifically California, Colorado, Maine and Nevada) as well as in states carried by Bush (these being Alaska (divided into boroughs), Kansas and Texas).
-He won his largest percentage in Matanuska-Susitna Borough, Alaska and Loving County, Texas with over 40%.
+He won his largest percentage in Denali Borough, Alaska (with 38.50%) and Loving County, Texas (with 46.88%).
 He finished second ahead of either Bush or Clinton in a further 345 counties.
 According to exit polls, 52% of Perot's supporters were male, 94% were white, 63% were aged between 18 and 44, and about 2/3 had not received a college degree.
 The income of supporters mirrored the general public.
 In terms of ideology, 53% identified as moderates, 27% were conservative and 20% were liberal, while two-thirds were either members of the Democratic Party or were politically independent.

 Perot's performance satisfied the 5% popular vote threshold for non-major-party candidates, classifying it as successful under the criterion established by scholar Walter Dean Burnham.
 The legitimacy of this success has been questioned by scholars who dismiss the label of Perot as a typical non-major-party candidate, largely due to the availability of campaign funds and financing of grassroots efforts.
 Others dispute these claims and point out that Perot forced the other candidates to change their rhetoric on the issues to gain the votes of his supporters, indicating an issues campaign.

 Exit polls revealed that 35% of voters would have voted for Perot if they believed he could win.
 Contemporary analysis reveals that Perot could have won the election if the polls prior to the election had shown the candidate with a larger share, preventing the wasted vote mindset.
 Notably, had Perot won that potential 35% of the popular vote, he would have carried 32 states with 319 electoral votes, more than enough to win the presidency.